shjoe/news-vue/README.md

+## Dev update 5.28
+I focused on getting the search page up and running.
+This may or may not be the main page.

+I was able to call on certain objects in the `articles` array in order to populate some HTML.
+Currently, I have the basics down: title, description, author, source, and url that is linked in the articles `li`.

+In the future, I will need to figure out how to import the object `urlToImage` so that it displays on top of the article title.
+Once that is done, I can move on to how I want to structure the main and seconday page.

 ## Dev update 5.26
 API calls currently return `articles` array.
 Will need to address and format so that articles are displayed in individual cards that include: title/link, source, and short description.